Easy Guide To Rotary Screw Air Compressors (2022 Edition)

 Figure 21: VMAC Multifunction Power System

-Multipower or multifunction systems are now a popular option offered by some manufacturers.
-In one convenient system, multipower systems combine air compressors with other vehicle-mounted equipment, such as welders, generators, and boosters.
-VMAC’s Multifunction Power systems are powered by a CAT or Kubota diesel engine.
+Multi-power, all-in-one, or multifunction systems are now a popular option offered by some manufacturers.
+In one convenient system, multi-power systems combine air compressors with other vehicle-mounted equipment, such as welders, generators, and boosters.
+VMAC’s Multifunction Power systems are powered by a Cat or Kubota diesel engine.

 Electric Air Compressors

-EV manufacturers are still racing to see who can develop the first market-dominating electric service trucks and vans and there is no clear EV winner yet.
-However, as electric trucks and vans become more popular within the service truck industry, the development of electric air compressors for service vehicles is inevitable.
+EV manufacturers are still racing to see who can develop the first market-dominating electric service trucks and vans and there is no clear EV or electric air compressor winner yet.
+However, as electric trucks and vans gain popularity within the service truck industry, further development of these technologies is inevitable; VMAC is currently field-testing electric air compressor technology for a range of applications.

 Manufacturing Rotary Screw Air Compressors

-Rotary screw air compressors are made up of numerous components that need to be assembled into a highly efficient system.
-True air compressor manufacturers will create these parts within their facilities, using an in-house foundry, CNC machines, and other specialized equipment to make the required components.
+Rotary screw air compressors are comprised of numerous components assembled into a highly efficient system.
+Authentic air compressor manufacturers will create these parts within their facilities, using an in-house foundry, CNC machines, and other specialized equipment to make the required components.
 Individual components are then assembled on-site into an air compressor system.

 Figure 22: Crucible & furnace in VMAC’s foundry